Paul Goldschmidt Preview, Player Props: Cardinals vs. Reds

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis with a slugging percentage of .444, fueled by 54 extra-base hits.
+- Goldschmidt leads St. Louis in slugging percentage (.442) thanks to 54 extra-base hits.

-- Among qualified hitters in MLB action, his batting average ranks 52nd, his on-base percentage ranks 21st, and he is 67th in the league in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 53rd, his on-base percentage ranks 24th, and he is 66th in the league in slugging.

-- Goldschmidt has driven home a run in 49 games this year (32.2%), including more than one RBI in 15.1% of his games and producing three or more of his team's runs on five occasions..
+- Goldschmidt has had an RBI in 49 games this season (32.0%), including 23 multi-RBI outings (15.0%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.